dynobase-icon

 DynamoDB Alarms Using CloudFormation

 We can monitor our DynamoDB databases by using different metrics.
 These metrics enable the DynamoDB user to understand the workload evolvement with the database.
-So, we can create CloudFront alarms to get alerts when the metrics fall out of levels.
+So, we can create CloudWatch alarms to get alerts when the metrics fall out of levels.
 We can automate this by using CloudFormation.

 Alternatives To Using CloudFormation for DynamoDB